Miami Railway Station Museum

 Miami Railway Station Museum | Train Order Hoop

 Orders were attached within this hoop and the pole was then held up to a passing train.
-The crewman on the passing train would stick out his arm and “catch” the hoop with his whole arm.
+The crewman on the passing train would stick out his arm and catch the hoop.
 After pulling off the order, message, list, or waybill, the hoop was then tossed off the train and the stationmaster, or telegraph operator, would then have to trek along the track to recover the pole and, occasionally, a returned message.

 Copyright © 2022 Miami Railway Station Museum - All Rights Reserved.